 Completing the challenge has been one of the most positive things I’ve ever done.
 It has revealed to me that I do have choices and I do have power to effect change.
 During the challenge I also became aware that it was possible to pursue a zero waste lifestyle as I was finding many of my plastic free solutions involved no waste at all.
 I decided to work towards reducing all my waste.
 Now my family produces less than one handful of landfill and one bucket of recycling per week.
 I’m very proud of this given we live in a rural area and not a city with easy access to specialty stores.
 Anything I can’t find unpackaged or plastic free, I make or go without.
 Over time I have found a solution to almost all our needs and if there are things that we are going without, we’re not missing them.

 Learning how to make food and personal care products from scratch has been the most time consuming aspect of pursuing a zero waste lifestyle but also very satisfying.
-Most things turn out to be very easy to make once I know how, but time is still needed to do the making and baking.
+Most things turn out to be very easy to make once I know how.
 I’ve come to believe that food is something we need to value and make more time for.
 We need to slow down and be more mindful of the impacts of our choices.
 If we continue to focus on convenience and the cheapest option we will continue to damage our health, animals and the environment.

 I didn’t start this lifestyle because I had lots of spare time; I made specific decisions about how I wanted to lead my life and guide my family to better reflect my values.
 I’m so glad I’ve done it because the rewards have been more than I expected.
 We’ve improved our health, saved money, bought more local and ethical products and produce, learnt to make things from scratch, wasted less overall, and educated ourselves and others.